• plumbing heating and air alliance member

 If you arrive at a low number, some changes must be made.
 Try taking stock of your supply use.

-Remember to calculate supply costs only when using supplies on the job instead of calculating the bulk price when all your supplies come in.
+Remember to calculate supply costs only when using supplies on the job, rather than calculating the bulk price when all your supplies come in.

 You can also consider where to upsell some of your products or services.

-Smart bathroom fixtures are a growing trend, so now is the best time to get experienced with them so you can include them in your services.
+Smart bathroom fixtures are a growing trend, making now the ideal time to gain experience with them and incorporate them into your services.

 3) Profit and Loss